 6. Lockheed Martin F-16 ‘The Forty-year-old teen’

-If it was’t so common we’d be able able to fully appreciate that the F-16 was the best designed fighter of the 20th century.
+If it wasn’t common to the point of being overlooked, we’d perhaps find it easier to appreciate that the F-16 was the best designed fighter of the 20th century.
 Even today, 45 years after it first flew, it remains an absolutely monster in a close-in dogfight.
-In reality however it hasn’t done much air-to-air fighting in a long time, partly because barely any happens and partly because operators have exploited the type’s surprising long range and used it as a bomber.
+In reality however it hasn’t done much air-to-air fighting in a long time, partly because barely any happens and partly because operators have exploited the type’s surprising long range for the bomber and close air support roles.
 Other than its insane agility and long range, early F-16s couldn’t do a great deal — but air forces around the world bought it because it was American.
 Initially it had a poor radar, no beyond visual-range weapons and up until the mid nineties (as Desert Storm had shown) wasn’t much cop as a bomber.
-Sure if used well, as the Israeli’s had, it was capable of remarkable things, but it wasn’t until the avionics and weapons matched the airframe’s superlative performance that it attained its full potential.
+Sure if used well, as the Israelis had, it was capable of remarkable things, but it wasn’t until the avionics and weapons matched the airframe’s superlative performance that it attained its full potential.
 This was a far cry from the simple red hot dogfighter the Fighter Mafia* wanted the F-16 to be.
 Regardless, it is today the backbone of the USAF fast air – with around 900 in service.
 It also serves – or has served – with over 25 nations.
 With approximately 2,140 planes in active service it represents around 13% of the world’s military fast jets.